Bethlehem, South Africa: Shopping

 With the shopping in this town also characterized by typical high street shopping with majority of shops situated along the Muller, Cambridge, Louw, Church, High and other surrounding streets.

 Sport

-Premier Soccer League and National First Division clubs Free State Stars and Super Eagles F.C are based in Bethlehem and plays its home games at Goble Park.
-Bethlehem is also the birthplace of notable rugby union players including Jannie and Bismarck du Plessis and Frans Steyn.
-One of the greatest rugby players in history, Tom van Vollenhoven who played rugby union for South Africa and rugby league for St Helens in England was born in Bethlehem.
-2019 Japan Rugby World Cup winning team player of Springboks, Bongi Mbonambi was born in Bohlokong.
+Premiership and National First Division clubs Free State Stars and Super Eagles F.C. were based in Bethlehem and played their home games at Goble Park.
+Bethlehem is also the birthplace of several notable rugby union players, including Tom van Vollenhoven, Jannie du Plessis, Bismarck du Plessis, Frans Steyn, and Bongi Mbonambi, who was born in nearby Bohlokong.

 Economy

 Bethlehem is a retail, medical, and educational hub for the Eastern Free State.
-It has three private hospitals and four star Frontier hotel, Casino and Entertainment Centre located near the beautiful Dihlabeng Mall and Bethlehem Aerodrome.
+It has three private hospitals and three star Frontier hotel, Casino and Entertainment Centre located near the Dihlabeng Mall and Bethlehem Aerodrome.

 Industry

 Bethlehem hosts several industries including Coca-Cola, South African Breweries and Nestlé, as well as petroleum and engineering companies.